dbaarda/workspace-tools/3DPrinting.md

 filament extrusion speed, and has typical values in the range 0.0-2.0.
 Note that 100mm/s print speed for a 0.3x0.4 lines using 1.75mm diameter filament is 12mm^3/s or 5mm/s filament rate.
-This suggests the advance could get as high as 10mm, or 200mm of track!
+This suggests the advance could get as high as 10mm, or 200mm of line!

 This means 5mm of uncompensated pressure advance translates to more 100mm of line smear or stringing.

-Linear advance assumes flow rate out the nozzle is linear with pressure, and pressure is linear with `r` extrusion advance of filament (how many mm of filament the extruder has pushed that has not yet come out the nozzle and is compressed filament).
-This is based on assuming the filament and boden tube between the extruder and nozzle behaves like a spring with force linear with compression distance as per [Hooke's law](https://en.wikipedia.org/wiki/Hooke%27s_law), and nozzle flow rate is linear with pressure in the nozzle as per [Poiseuille's law)[https://en.wikipedia.org/wiki/Poiseuille_law].
+Linear advance assumes flow rate out the nozzle is linear with pressure, and pressure is linear with `pe` extrusion advance of filament (how many mm of filament the extruder has pushed that has not yet come out the nozzle and is compressed filament).
+This is based on assuming the filament and boden tube between the extruder and nozzle behaves like a spring with force linear with compression distance as per [Hooke's law](https://en.wikipedia.org/wiki/Hooke%27s_law), and nozzle flow rate is linear with pressure in the nozzle as per [Poiseuille's law)(https://en.wikipedia.org/wiki/Poiseuille_law).
 The filament force divided by filament cross-section area (nozzle input area) is the pressure in the nozzle, so nozzle flow is linear with filament compression distance, or the extruder advance distance.
 See this for some thoughts on these assumptions;